Tibetan (བོད་སྐད་)

 ALPHABET MATCHING GAME VOCABULARY FLASHCARDS

-Communication skills developed while learning Tibetan can improve your interpersonal skills in your native langauge as well.
+Communication skills developed while learning Tibetan can improve your interpersonal skills in your native language as well.
 Your marketable skills in the global economy are improved when you master Tibetan.
-Aquiring a second language can improve your skills and grades in math and English. it fosters an understanding of the interrelation of language and human nature.
+Analytical skills improve when you study Tibetan.
+Tibetan expand one's view of the world, liberalize one's experiences, and make one more flexible and tolerant.

 How Long Does it Take to Learn Tibetan?